All things are possible for one who believes – Mark 9:23

 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Whilst adding to the child’s personal development, enhancing the values we believe are vital if one wishes to be successful in today’s society.

 Residential experiences are available for all pupils; the school embraces the opportunity for all pupils to experience learning away from home in a residential setting.

 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.

-Please use the links below to download ‘Curriculum Overviews’ for each term.
+Please use the links below to download ‘Curriculum Overviews’ for each term and year group.